POSTPONED! NEW SCHEDULE SOON!

 Billy Wilder's 1957

 Billy Wilder’s 1957 May-December romantic comedy, Love in the Afternoon stars a young Audrey Hepburn, an aging Gary Cooper and an old Maurice Chevalier (in his first non-singing role in a decade) as the unholiest of threesomes.
 Chevalier plays the father of Hepburn who falls in love with Gary Cooper who is twice her age to say the least.
-Unusual, with the brilliance of Billy Wilder gleaming off every page.
+Unusual, with the brilliance of Billy Wilder gleaming in every scene.
 Wilder was nominated for Best Director by the DGA (Directors Guild of America).

 MARC ELIOT